Regularization Implies balancedness in the deep linear network: Overview

 The concept of balancedness for the DLN was introduced by Arora, Cohen and Hazan in~\cite{ACH}.
 The underlying heuristic that `load is equally distributed across a balanced network' was formalized by Du, Hu and Lee for fully connected feed-forward networks with a homogeneous nonlinearity~\cite[Theorem 2.1]{JasonLee}.
 In our notation, this is the observation that when $\ww \in $, then $\|W_k\|_2^2$ is independent of $k$.
 However, for the DLN, more is true.
 The singular values and singular vectors are aligned across the network: the SVD of $W_k = U_k \Lambda_k V_k^*$ and $W_{k+1}$ are related through $\Lambda_k=\Sigma^{1/N}$ for all $k$ and $V_k=U_{k+1}$ for $1\leq k \leq N-1$.
 This notion of alignment was examined by Ji and Telgarsky in several instances~\cite{Telgarsky}.
 The relationship between balancing and regularization appears also in the work of Soltanolkotabi, St{\"o}ger, and Xie (for $N=2$ and $W_2=W_1^*)$~\cite{SSX}.

 The surprising appearance of the conservation laws for the DLN (the moments $\bfG$ defined in equation~\eqref{eq:def-G} below) has also attracted attention.
 In several recent papers, Marcotte, Gribonval and Peyr\'{e}\/ have studied the relation between the symmetries and conservation laws for various neural networks~\cite{Peyre1,Peyre2,Peyre3}.
 Minimum principles for balancing weights, including an algorithm for balancing, have been introduced by Saul~\cite{Saul}.
 This work draws connections between symmetry in deep learning and mathematical physics in a manner that is similar in spirit to our work.
 Several other recent works have investigated equivariance and symmetry in deep learning~\cite{Kunin1,Tanaka-Kunin,Walters}.
-Finally, we note that the interplay between minimum principles and flatness has been studied by Ding, Drusvyatskiy, Fazel and Harchaoui~\cite{DDFH}.
+Finally, we note that the interplay between minimum principles and flatness has been studied by Ding, Drusvyatskiy, Fazel and Harchaoui~\cite{DDFH} and that a stratification of the loss landscape for the quadratic loss function has been studied by Achour, Malgouyres and Gerchinovitz~\cite{Achour}.

-Our work does not rely on the techniques in the above papers.
-However, it builds on these themes.
-Our main contribution is to provide a rigorous variational principle based on well-founded geometric principles that characterizes the relationship between regularization and learning in the DLN.
-We see the DLN as a benchmark model that provides insight into the harder challenges of nonlinear networks.